 One spot-on topical product, K9 Advantix II® by Bayer Animal Health, repels mosquitoes in addition to fleas, ticks, and flies for up to 30 days.

-The Bayer Pet Parents website say that K9 Advantix II provides broad-spectrum protection against fleas, ticks and mosquitoes too.
+The Bayer Pet Parents website say that K9 Advantix II provides broad-spectrum protection against fleas, ticks and mosquitoes, too.
 It not only kills but also REPELS.
 Fleas, ticks and mosquitoes don't have to bite or attach to die.
 Read more.